jianggl2000/FixRefAllele/README.md

 ```
 For variants do not have matched allele with reference genome, the information for unmatched variants will be output to screen.

-The program was developped to correct allele issue when merging multiple gvcf file generated with **_gvcftools_**.
+The program was developped to correct allele issue when merging multiple gvcf file generated with **_gvcftools_**, where gvcftools was used to merge multiple gvcf files generated from ion torrent whole-exome sequencing data.

 #### Requirement:
 python 2.7 and modules argparse, pyfaidx, os and re